prashantparajuli/javaassignments/Assignments/assignment 5/Readme.txt

-Drag and drop this folder on your VS Code or your favourite ide.
+Drag and drop this (StringPackage) folder on your VS Code or your favourite ide.
 Open terminal or CMD and type: cd StringPackage
 Then first create .class file for the package using the following command: javac -d .
 StringOperation.java